KyleJonas/StayAwake/README.md

 # StayAwake
-Python GUI to keep the computer active and awake by pressing the F15 key evert 2 minutes
+Python GUI to keep the computer active and awake by pressing the volume up and volume down key every 2 minutes

-Note: The F15 key doesn't exist on the keyboad and wont be inputed to any open apps but the system still registers the event.

 ![App](images/app.png)